Help your kids celebrate Thanksgiving and learn Chinese language with fun, low-prep, hands-on activities and printable coloring book!

-Our laminated food flashcards are one of the most used Chinese & Korean "toys" in our home!
-Shopping, cooking, eating - these versatile cards can be used in many ways!
+Shopping, cooking, eating, learning: our laminated food flashcards are one of the most used Chinese and Korean learning toys in our home!

 We had so much fun making homemade playdough mooncakes for Mid-Autumn Festival!
 This is an easy and fun hands-on learning activity with recipe and tips included in this post!